 Process the words - note that large files may take some time...

 Review the new additions to delete any words you do not wish to add - you may sort Alphabetically, or by Frequency (both Ascending and Descending).

-Hints: To easily add a small number of words, use the Edit Word lists option directly from OnScreen with CrossScanner Setup - the Advanced nature of the Word List Assistant means it doesn't duplicate this basic functionality.
+Hints: To easily add a small number of words, use the Edit Word lists option directly from OnScreen Setup - the Advanced nature of the Word List Assistant means it doesn't duplicate this basic functionality.

 To easily add a specific set of words, enter the words into Notepad, and save the file (default type as Text file), then open the file and process it with this option.

 If you wish to edit specific words, add them and then return to the Edit Words dialog.

 If you need more flexibility or more control, you may also use Notepad to edit the word lists directly (they are saved as Text files).

 It is extremely likely that various character sequences and non-words will be added to the list - Always review the list to delete items that you do not want in your word lists.

 If you get a large amount of undesirable character sequences, try converting the file (File | Save As) to a different file type from the source.

 For backwards compatibility, files must be ANSI (rather than Unicode).